ChrizZhuang/HKUST_IP_Path_Planning_py/README.md

 Smoothing strategy is as follows

 1. Interpolation 1 point between each pair of neighboring waypoints
-2. Path smoothing as follows
+2. Path smoothing is as follows
 ![avatar](path_smoothing_strategy.png)